GeodataTools/geodata/doc/mask/mask_workflow.md

 #### sum method

 The sum method will add up the values from all the layers.
 We can also customize the weights.

-Behind the scene of the `sum` method: it multiplys each layers with the corresponding weight, and add the in-memory temporary layers together
+The behind scene of this method is that it multiplys each layers with the corresponding weight, and add the in-memory temporary layers together.

 ```
 china.merge_layer(method = 'sum')
 ```

-bins: 5%, forest: 25%, slope 40%, and modis_forest 30%.
-This distribution is completely arbitrary for the purpose of demonstration of the module.
+This distribution is completely arbitrary for the purpose of demonstration of the module:
+- bins: 5%, forest: 25%, slope 40%, and modis_forest 30%.

 ```
 china.merge_layer(method = 'sum', weights = {